canonical/vault-k8s-operator/docs/how-to/use_behind_ingress_machine.md

 juju integrate haproxy:certificates self-signed-certificates
 ```

-The `ingress` integration will allow accessing Vault through the proxy.
+The `ingress` (between Vault and the ingress-configurator) and the `haproxy-route` (between ingress-configurator and HAProxy) integrations allow accessing Vault through the proxy.

 Now in the relation data of the ingress integration in Vault we will find the URL that we can use to access Vault